Filipe-Seixas/eng89_docker/readme.md

 	<img src=/imgs/monolith_diagram.jpg>
 </p>

-- When to use Monolith?
+- When to use **Monolith**?
-	- Small team.
+	- ***Small team***.
 If you are a startup and your team is small, you may not need to deal with the complexity of the microservices architecture.
-	- A simple application.
+	- ***A simple application***.
 Small applications which do not demand much business logic, superior scalability, and flexibility work better with monolithic architectures.
-	- No microservices expertise.
+	- ***No microservices expertise***.
 Microservices require profound expertise to work well and bring business value.
-	- Quick launch.
+	- ***Quick launch***.
 If you want to develop your application and launch it as soon as possible, a monolithic model is the best choice.

-- When to use Microservices?
+- When to use **Microservices**?
-	- A complex and scalable application.
+	- ***A complex and scalable application***.
 The microservices architecture will make scaling and adding new capabilities to your application much easier.
-	- Enough skills and expertise.
+	- ***Enough skills and expertise***.
 Since a microservice project comprises multiple teams responsible for multiple services, you need to have enough resources to handle all the processes.

 ## What is Docker

-- Docker is an open source containerization platform.
+- **Docker is an open source containerization platform**.
 It enables developers to package applications into containers.
-Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+- Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

 <p align=center>
 	<img src=/imgs/docker_diagram.PNG>
 </p>

+- The Docker architecture uses a client-server model and comprises of the Docker Client, Docker Host, Network and Storage components, and the Docker Registry/Hub.

+- If the Daemon doesn't find the image on the host, it'll get it from the registry.

 ## Why use docker instead of VMs